 The amounts of straw given are for the stated housing period.
 For longer or shorter housing periods, the straw used may be adjusted in proportion to the length of the housing period.

-Account must also be taken of the fraction of TAN that is immobilised in organic matter (fimm) when manure is managed as a litter-based solid and the litter is straw, as this immobilisation will greatly reduce the potential NH3-N emission during storage and after application (including from manures applied directly from livestock housing).
+Account must also be taken of the fraction of TAN that is immobilised in organic matter (fimm) when manure is managed as a solid straw is used for bedding, as this immobilisation will greatly reduce the potential NH3-N emission during storage and after application (including from manures applied directly from livestock housing).

 mex-hous_solid_TAN = mhous_solid_TAN – (Ehous_solid + (mbedding × fimm)) (18)